OctopusDeploy/docs/docs/administration/sync-instances/index.md

 ### Avoid mismatched versions

-It is possible to take a JSON result retrieved via a GET request on an instance running 2020.1, make some modifications, and then POST that data to an instance running 2021.3.
-There is no guarantee that the data model will be the same between versions.
-Something might have changed between the versions, and you'll end up with a dreaded 400 bad request.
+It is possible to take JSON data retrieved via a GET request on an instance running 2020.1, make some modifications, and then POST that data to an instance running 2021.3.
+But there is no guarantee that the data model will be the same between versions.
+A new required property could've been added, or a property was renamed.
 The risk of error is directly correlated to the delta between versions—the greater the delta, the greater the risk.

 :::hint
 In late 2020 an engineering effort was made to move from NancyFX to ASP.NET for the Octopus Deploy API Controllers.
 Since that conversion started, missing or additional previously tolerated fields will cause a 400 bad request error.
 Looking at the SpaceCloner code, you will see several invocations of an "add field if missing" method because of a model change.
 :::

-The general rule of thumb is don't have instances more than one minor version apart.
+A rule of thumb to follow is don't have instances more than one minor version apart.
 For example, the source instance runs **Octopus 2021.2**, and the destination instance runs **Octopus 2021.3**.
 Ideally, all instances would be on the same Major.Minor version.
-If you run into errors, the typical remediation is to upgrade.
+If you run into unexpected 400 bad request errors, the typical remediation is to upgrade both instances to the same version.

 ### Data to Sync